 (v) Mangrove Forests

-At high altitudes, generally, more than 3,600 metres above the sea level, temperate forests and grasslands give way to the Alpine vegetation.
-Silver fir, junipers, pines and birches are the common trees of these forests.
+- Above 3,600 metres: At altitudes higher than 3,600 metres, temperate forests and grasslands give way to the alpine vegetation.
+Silver fir, pines and birches are the common trees of these forests.
+They get progressively stunted as they approach the snow-line.
+Ultimately through shrubs and scrubs, they merge into the alpine grasslands.
 At higher altitudes, mosses and lichens form part of tundra vegetation.

 Question 5: Quite a few species of plants and animals are endangered in India.
 Why?